Easy chicken gravy is a great homemade addition to any meal. It is not hard to make and tastes much better than any packet!

 You already have the great base for veggies adding flavor, but adding in some fresh herbs can make a huge difference too.
 Things like thyme, sage, parsley or chives can add a ton of flavor in a very simple way.

 You can use either one for this gravy.
-Broth is made from the meatier parts of a chicken and water whereas stock is made from vegetables, and the broth made from simmering the chicken bones for a long time.
+Broth is made from boiling the meatier parts of a chicken and water together.
+Stock is made from vegetables, chicken meat and bones simmering in water for a long time.
 As a result, stock is more flavorful than broth, so if you’re looking for a better option stock is usually it.

 Yes.
-If you have a cooked chicken that isn’t too salty or powerful in flavor like a BBQ sauce, then there’s no real reason why you cant grab some of that chicken drippings created and add in it to replace some of the broth or stock.
-Doing this can also help to make the two dishes taste more compatible and alike in flavors.
+If you have a cooked chicken that isn’t too salty or powerful in flavor like a BBQ sauce, then there’s no real reason why you cant grab some of that chicken drippings created and add it to replace some of the broth or stock.

 Easy Chicken Gravy